 Media Center Use & Expectations

-The Media Center is available for students to use during lunch periods, if classes are not scheduled.
+The Media Center is available for students to use during lunch periods, when classes are not scheduled.
 Students may use the Media Center during any other time with a written pass from a classroom teacher or administrator.

 An Acceptable Use Policy (AUP) for District Technology Systems form must be on file before a student can receive their computer login information.
 The AUP form must signed by the student and a parent/guardian.